psiz-org/psiz-meter/README.md

 ## Notes
 * For all scripts, you will need to update the variabel `fp_project` to reflect the location of the repository directory on your machine.
 * Running the scripts is computationally expensive.
 To make the pipeline more user-friendly, some intermediate results are saved to disk (i.e, target embeddings, triplet observations, triplet accuracy results, embedding correlation results).
 * Running the scripts as-is will overwrite existing results in the database.
-If you would like to start a new database of results, specify a new filename for the variable `fp_db` in the scripts (e.g., `db_cvpr2021_new.txt` instead of `db_cvpr2021.txt`).
+If you would like to start a new database of results (and keep the original database unmodified), specify a new filename for the variable `fp_db` in the scripts (e.g., `db_cvpr2021_new.txt` instead of `db_cvpr2021.txt`).
-* This repository does not include raw dataset files.
+* This repository does not include dataset files.
 For example, if you want to derive ILSVRC 2012 embeddings using a particular computer vision model, you must source the image files on your own.
-* When you load the PsiZ models included in this repository, you will get a TensorFlow warning: "WARNING:tensorflow:SavedModel saved prior to TF 2.5 detected when loading Keras model.
+* When you load the PsiZ models included in this repository, you will get a TensorFlow warning that you can safely ignore: "WARNING:tensorflow:SavedModel saved prior to TF 2.5 detected when loading Keras model.
 Please ensure that you are saving the model with model.save() or tf.keras.models.save_model(), *NOT* tf.saved_model.save().
 To confirm, there should be a file named "keras_metadata.pb" in the SavedModel directory."
-This is because the models were saved with an older version of TF, but they still work fine with the TF version specified by this repository.
+This warning is generated because the models were saved with an older version of TF, but they still work fine with the TF version specified by this repository.

 ## Resources
 * Official Psiz Documentation: [psiz.readthedocs.io/en/latest](https://psiz.readthedocs.io/en/latest/)